All Episodes

 He took 20 seconds to answer a question if he's ever been in a cabin with Fannie Willis ever.

-He admitted that he used business credit cards for trips with Fanny Willis and that she reimbursed him with Fulton County Cash.
+He admitted that he used business credit cards for trips with Fannie Willis and that she reimbursed him with Fulton County cash.

-He testified that Fannie Willis reimbursed him in and for s safety and security reasons.
+He testified that Fannie Willis reimbursed him for safety and security reasons.

-Anyway, here's Fanny Willis on the stand live.
+Anyway, here's Fannie Willis on the stand live.

 That's the second trip.

-I'm gonna make sure I get this right.
+I'm going to make sure I get this right.

 Third trip, 100% on me.